Capital Gazette Shooting: Donald Trump Refuses To Lower Flags For Reporters Slain In Massacre Last Week

 “At this point in time, it would start to polarize people and I don’t want to make people angry,” Buckley told the Capital, explaining his decision not to lower flags in the city.

 Police have charged 38-year-old Jarrod Ramos, a local resident who held a long-standing and bitter grudge against the Capital Gazette, in the shooting attack.
-As The Inquisitr reported, Ramos had sued the paper over an article that described his year-long online harassment and stalking campaign against a woman he had known years earlier in high school.
+As the Inquisitr reported, Ramos had sued the paper over an article that described his year-long online harassment and stalking campaign against a woman he had known years earlier in high school.

 Ramos had posted a message on his Twitter account, which was dedicated almost entirely to attacking the Capital Gazette and its reporters, that warned the paper over a criticism of Trump, saying cryptically that it could “end badly” for the paper.